What You Should Know About Telemetry in Networking?

 Telemetry Service Process

-Pushing Sampled Data: Devices report sampled data to the collector according to the configurations set by the controller.
-The collector then receives and stores this data.
+Devices push sampled data to the collector based on pre-configured settings.
+The collector receives and stores this data for further processing.

 Figure 2.
 Telemetry Service Process